Budišov nad Budišovkou: Geography

+On the mountain of Červená hora is a weather station called Červená.
+It was established in 1952 and is one of the most remote weather stations in the country.
+Originally it was created for the needs of the Libavá military training area.

 History

 The first written mention of Budišov nad Budišovkou is from 1301, a forest on the site of the settlement was mentioned in 1239.
 The settlement was originally founded as a mining community next to silver and lead mines in 13th century and soon became a town.
 Budišov was owned by the bishops of Olomouc and during their rule in the 16th century, the greatest prosperity of the town has taken place.
 Trade and crafts were developed.

 The prosperity ended with the Thirty Years' War, during which the town was almost destroyed and repeatedly looted.
 It was then severely damaged during the Seven Years' War by marching troops.
 Budišov became impoverished and began to suffer from its remoteness and distance from all the main roads.
 The town had to be financially assisted by the government around 1870.
 In 1876, a tobacco factory was opened here, which employed 1,000 people at the beginning of the 20th century.
 In 1891 the railway was opened.

-Until 1918, the town of Bautsch was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Sternberg (Šternberk) district, one of the 34 Bezirkshauptmannschaften in Moravia.

-In 1938, after the Munich Agreement, it was occupied by the Nazi army as one of the municipalities in Sudetenland, one of the 6 towns of County Bärn.
+In 1938, after the Munich Agreement, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland, one of the 6 towns of County Bärn.
 The German-speaking population, which formed to majority of the town's population, was expelled in 1945 according to the Beneš decrees The town was resettled by Czech families.

+Demographics

 Economy

 Budišov nad Budišovkou is known for slate mining.
 It has been mined here since the 18th century.
 There are several former mines and one active mine, reopened in 2015.
 It is the only open underground mine in the Czech Republic.

+Transport

+Budišov nad Budišovkou is the terminus of a railway line of local importance heading from Suchdol nad Odrou.